Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 mongo
 ```

+If the service stops with an exit code 100, you need to create a folder called "data" in ~/data/db/ on macOS/Linux and C:\data\db on Windows and run the command again.

 **Important: Please do not close this terminal window, as the database will be closed.**

 ### The following steps can be skipped if you have already created the database with collection users!